chuckstack/chuckstack.github.io/src-ls/introduction.md

 ## Why chuck-stack is Important

 There is not much like the chuck-stack on the market.
-There is NO chuck-steak private equity or venture capitalist manipulating the market in hopes of extracting customer profits and executing a windfall sale.
-The chuck-stack built on basic principles and fundamentals to make the world a better place.
+There is NO private equity or venture capitalist manipulating the market in hopes of extracting customer profits and executing a windfall chuck-stack sale.
+Instead, the chuck-stack is built on basic principles and fundamentals to make the world a better place for organizations with a purpose for good.
+The principles are pretty straight forward:

 - Find good tools
-- Create best practices
+- Publish best practices and welcome feedback
 - Teach anyone who will listen
 - Invest in people worthy of your time and effort
 - Strive for continuous improvement
 - Tell the truth

 We believe in a cooperative approach to learning, support and innovation.
-As a group, we establish the principles and collectively create an open source platform that values simplicity, stability and self-service.
+We work off of principles, and we collectively create an open source platform that values simplicity, stability and self-service.

 > "Creative technicals using thinly veiled systems will dominate the next 10+ years.
 We must give users the tools to automate tasks within their roles without direct intervention from IT!"
 >